 • Painful chewing

-If you’re not currently registered with a dentist, then you can find your nearest one on the NHS website here.
+If you’re not currently registered with a dentist, you can find your nearest one on the NHS website, here.

 Final thoughts…

-Taking time to ensure you’re looking after your teeth, gums, and mouth is not only really important for your oral health but can have a significant impact on your overall health as well.
+Practising good oral hygiene isn’t only important for oral health but it can have a significant impact on overall health too.

-Brushing and flossing every day, eating lots of crunchy, high-fibre foods, cutting back on sugar, and not smoking are all good ways to avoid tooth decay, gum disease, and other oral health issues.
+Brushing and flossing every day, eating plenty of crunchy, high-fibre foods, cutting back on sugar, and not smoking are all good ways to avoid tooth decay, gum disease, and other oral health issues.

-You might also want to look into buying mouthwash containing fluoride, a decent electric toothbrush, or tools like a tongue scraper – though, if you’re unsure about anything, it’s best to speak to your dentist.
+You might also want to look into buying mouthwash containing fluoride, a decent electric toothbrush, or tools like a tongue scraper.
+If you’re unsure about anything, it’s always best to speak to your dentist.

 Are you currently taking steps to improve your oral health?
-Or do you have any other oral health tips you could offer to our readers?
+Or do you have any other oral health tips you could offer?
 We’d be interested to hear from you in the comments below.